M1m1c/CardGame_DesignPatterns/README.md

 Diamonds- performs a modulo operation on the enemy health.

-Spades- splits their damage between the enemies randomly.
+Spades- splits its damage by three and applies it on the target aswell as its left and right adjacent units.

 ## Programming Patterns